cosimwue/attrition/README.md

 The attrition warfare project comes up with a bunch of methods for simulating the mathematical aspects of attrition warfare.
-This project has been started in summer semester 18 by the participants of the conflict simulation course at the Univerity of Wuerzburg.
+This project has been started in summer semester 18 by the participants of the conflict simulation course at the University of Wuerzburg.

 ### Documentation